-According to the New York State Office of Real Property Tax Services (NYSORPTS), the Project Site consists of six distinct land use types.
-The majority of the Project Site (approximately 4342.6 acres, or 54%) is categorized as vacant lands, which is described as "property that is not in use, is in temporary use, or lacks permanent improvement".
-Approximately 2078.28 acres (36%) of the site is characterized as residential.
-Wild, Forested, Conservation Lands & Public Parks land uses, which includes ‘reforested lands, preserves, and private hunting and fishing clubs’, make up 484 acres, or 6%.
-Agricultural land constitutes approximately 434 acres (5%).
-Finally, properties with no class code information account for 702 acres, or 9% of the Study Area.
+According to the NYSORPS, the Facility Site consists of six distinct land use types.
+The majority of the Facility Site (approximately 44.4%) is categorized as Vacant Land, which is described as "property that is not in use, is in temporary use, or lacks permanent improvement."
+Residential, which constitutes approximately 39.6% of the Facility Site, is described as “property used for human habitation."
+Agriculture, which is defined as “property used for the production of crops or livestock” makes up approximately 9.4% of the Facility Site.
+Approximately 6.2% of the Facility Site is characterized as Wild, Forested, Conservation Lands and Public Parks, which is described by the NYSORPS as "reforested lands, preserves, and private hunting and fishing clubs."
+The remaining land use types consist of Undefined (0.3%) and Commercial (0.1%).

 Chautauqua County has eleven designated Agricultural Districts established pursuant to the New York State Agriculture and Markets Law.
 A portion of the western end of the overhead transmission line and the point of interconnect substation falls within Agricultural District 8; 14 turbines and associated infrastructure are located in Agricultural District 10; and a 22 turbines and associated infrastructure are located in Agricultural District 13.

-Each of the four towns hosting the Project have zoning ordinances, which are summarized below.
+Each of the four towns hosting the Project have zoning ordinances.
+This section presents a summary of the zoning regulations adopted by each host Town, with a focus on regulations specific to Facility components (for more detail on the general zoning ordinances and relevant setback requirements within the Study Area see Exhibit 4, and for more detail on how these zoning regulations correspond to various components of the project, see Exhibit 31).
 These ordinances support the goals of Chautauqua County’s Comprehensive plan, which lists the need for legislation to enable local energy production to generate local revenues, reduce economic costs and lower environmental impacts.

 Town of Arkwright Zoning Law

+The Zoning Law of the Town of Arkwright establishes three zoning districts: Agricultural-Residential (AR1), Transition (T), and Flood Plain (FP).
 In the Town of Arkwright, wind facilities are considered permitted uses that require a special use permit (Town of Arkwright Local Law 2 of 2007, §656).
+There is one proposed turbine site located in the Town of Arkwright.
+Local Law No. 2 of 2007 amended Sections 401(C) and 402(C) of the Town of Arkwright Zoning Law to indicate that wind energy facilities are allowable uses by special permit in Agricultural-Residential and Transition Districts, respectively, in accordance with Article VI-A. Local Law No. 2 of 2007 also added Article VI-A to the Town of Arkwright Zoning Law.
+The purpose of this Article is to promote the effective and efficient use of the Town’s wind energy resource through wind energy conversion systems (WECS) and to regulate the placement of such systems so that public health, safety, and welfare will not be jeopardized.
+No WECS can be constructed or operated in the Town of Arkwright except in a Wind Overlay Zone, pursuant to an application for rezoning and special use permit.

-The zoning code relevant to Wind Energy Conversion Systems (WECS) outlines definitions, permit and rezoning requirements, applicability, district rules, application review process, WECS standards, required safety measures, traffic routes, setbacks, easements and variances, issuance of special use permits, abatement, approval limitations and Town easements, and permit revocation for Wind Energy Facilities.
+Article VI-A outlines definitions, permit and rezoning requirements, applicability, district rules, application review process, WECS standards, required safety measures, traffic routes, setbacks, easements and variances, issuance of special use permits, abatement, approval limitations and Town easements, and permit revocation for Wind Energy Facilities.
 This section also outlines application requirements and standards for Wind Measurement (“Met”) Towers and Small Wind Energy Conversion Systems.
-Some details regarding the local permit process are as follows:

-Applications for Wind Overlay District and Special Use Permit – No WECS shall be constructed, reconstructed, modified, or operated in the Town of Arkwright except in a Wind Overlay District, pursuant to an application for rezoning and special use permit approval under Article VI-A, §653(B) of the Town of Arkwright Zoning Law.

-Wind Measurement Tower Special Use Permit – No wind measurement tower shall be constructed, reconstructed, modified, or operated in the Town of Arkwright except pursuant to an application for special use permit approval under Article VI-A, §653(C) of the Town of Arkwright Zoning Law.

-It should also be noted that Local Law No. 2 of 2007 limited turbine height to 420 feet.
-However, on January 25, 2016 the Wind Energy Facilities Law for the Town of Arkwright was amended to allow for a maximum turbine height of 500 feet.

 Town of Charlotte Zoning Law